 Are you ready to start all over again?

-Do you have the right skills and qualifications needed to switch careers?
+Do you have the right skills and qualifications needed to switch careers, and do you know how to remain competitive in the job market?

 Do you have a backup plan?

-Don’t rush this self-interview and discovery process.
-The discovery process is especially important since it allows you to find out your hidden strengths and skills.
-Additionally, this process can also help clarify whether or not you’d like a career change or a change of environment, colleagues, people.
+Don’t rush this self-interview process.
+Discovery is important since it allows you to find your hidden strengths.
+Additionally, this process can help clarify whether you actually want a career change, or just a change of environment to escape toxic leadership and management traits.

 3. What skills do I have?

-If you don’t have the skills, you might not be able to jump into the new career or industry that you’ve been eyeing.
-Of course, it’s never too late to pick up some new skills.
+If you don’t have the requisite skills, you might not be able to jump into the new industry you’ve been eyeing.
+Of course, it’s never too late to upskill, particularly if you are looking at jobs that are making a comeback post-pandemic.

 4. Have I done this job before?

 This is perhaps the most important question to consider.
-Instead of idealising a career, it is always best to gain some experience in the industry before making your decision.
-This can prevent jobseekers from thinking that the “grass is greener on the other side”.
+Instead of idealizing a career, it is always best to gain some practical experience in the industry before making your decision.
+This prevents the “grass is greener on the other side” mentality.

-C. Pros and Cons of a Mid-Life Career Change in Singapore
+C. Pros and Cons of a Mid-Life Career Change in Hong Kong

-Sometimes, starting over can result in a lower salary.
+Con #1: Potential salary cuts Starting over can sometimes result in a lower initial salary.
 But don’t fret!
-This is where your savings come in to help you tide over.
-Of course, this consequence will depend greatly on your chosen industry.
-Despite this, a bit of budgeting and financial planning can help you overcome issues related to a smaller pay cheque.
+This is where your savings come in to help tide you over.
+This consequence will depend greatly on your chosen industry.
+With proper budgeting and financial planning, you can easily overcome the temporary hurdle of a smaller paycheck.